RasmusUK/Bash/README.md

 # Bash
 This repo contains:
 - Bash scripts in Scripts/
-- Aliases and functions in .bashrc
+- Aliases and functions in .bashrc and .zshrc